SoundScapeRenderer/ssr/doc/manual/operation.rst

 We provide integration of the *InterSense InertiaCube3* tracking sensor, the *Polhemus Fastrak* and the *Polhemus Patriot* as well as all trackers supported by *VRPN*.
+The *Supperware* head tracker is supported indirectly via the Pd patch ``pd/supperware_head_tracker_to_ssr.pd``.
 The head trackers are used to update the orientation of the reference (in binaural reproduction this is the listener) in real-time.

 See :ref:`dependencies` for how to compile the SSR with head tracking support.